The-CF-Project/CarFigures/assets/CONTRIBUTING.md

 # Contributing

-Thanks for contributing to this repo!
+Thanks for contributing to this repository!
 This guide will help you set up the development environment and provide tips on the code structure.

 ## Setting up the environment